Autoencoder Based Sample Selection for Self-Taught Learning: Experiments

 \subsection{Performance Comparison}

-We present the classification accuracy results of GASTL and baselines on all datasets in Tables \ref{clsCaltech101siftbow} to \ref{clsEsc50}, corresponding to Caltech101 (SIFT-BOW), Caltech101 (VGG-19), IMDB, Twitter, and ESC-50\footnote{Due to limited space, for ESC-50 we only perform results with $10$ training samples for each target class.}, respectively.
-Note that ``Target Only" denotes the method that performs classification on target samples without knowledge transfer.
-In Tables \ref{clsCaltech101siftbow}, \ref{clsCaltech101vgg19}, and \ref{clsEsc50} each column corresponds to one subset, while in Tables \ref{clsIMDB} and \ref{clsTwitter}, each column corresponds to one training sample number in each target class.
+We present the classification accuracy results of GASTL and baselines on all datasets in Tables \ref{clsCaltech101siftbow} to \ref{clsnlp}, corresponding to Caltech101 (SIFTBOW), Caltech101 (VGG-19), IMDB and Twitter, respectively.\footnote{In the sequel, Caltech101 (S) and Caltech101 (V) are used to denote Caltech101 (SIFTBOW) and Caltech101 (VGG-19).
+Results for both IMDB and Twitter are demonstrated in Table \ref{clsnlp}} respectively.
+Note that ``Target Only" denotes the method that performs classifier training on target samples without knowledge transfer.
+In Tables \ref{clsCaltech101siftbow} and \ref{clsCaltech101vgg19}, each column corresponds to one subset, while in Table \ref{clsnlp}, each column corresponds to one training sample number in each target class.
 We highlight the best two performances in each experiment given that we find in many cases the best two (or even more) performance are very close to each other.

 We first provide an overall description on the comparison between GASTL and the competitors on each dataset.
-We can find that in Tables \ref{clsCaltech101siftbow} and \ref{clsCaltech101vgg19} the best performances are claimed by GASTL methods.
-In Tables \ref{clsIMDB} and \ref{clsTwitter}, RDSTL is comparable to GASTL in a few cases, while in Table \ref{clsEsc50}, the advantages of GASTL over RDSTL are sometimes small.
+We can find that in Tables \ref{clsCaltech101siftbow} and \ref{clsCaltech101vgg19} the best performances are claimed by GASTL methods, and in Table \ref{clsnlp}, RDSTL is comparable to GASTL in a few cases.
 In other words, GASTL provides the best overall performance.
 We can also find that the classification performance of the two pseudo-labeling schemes are quite similar to each other in almost every case in the five tables.
-Our next analysis focuses on the comparison between performance generated by soft classifiers and hard classifiers.